eroepken/jeopardy-js/README.md

 Aspirations for future versions:
 * Moderator companion page to be loaded in a separate window (keep track of scores, add/subtract wagers, and see/manage the clues/answers without showing players)
+* The ability to use an external data source rather than manually adding JSON data.

 ## Installation
 * `git clone git@github.com:eroepken/jeopardy-js.git`